evertheylen/SmartHome/docs/JSON_communication.md

 The `"what"` attribute is the class of the object you are dealing with.
 Example: `Sensor` or `User`.

-In the following "ID" refers to either "SID" (for Sensors) or "UID" (for Users) and so on
+In the following `"ID"` refers to either `"SID"` (for Sensors) or `"UID"` (for Users) and so on.

+In some cases, there is a `"for"` attribute.
+This is used to refer to objects related to some other object.
+An example is adding a value for a given sensor.
+It looks like this:

+	{
+		...
+		"for": {
+			"what": "Sensor",
+			"SID": 123,
+		}
+		...
+	}

+You have to add a `"for"` attribute when it is not clear what you mean.
+For example, when adding values the definition is not enough to know for which sensor the value holds.
+"Bigger" datatypes will usually store ID's of other object they refer to (e.g. a Sensor has a `"UID"` attribute).

 ### Adding